sav-che/TL-2/Authors/Calvi, Giovanni {std. Calvi}.md

-> [!cite] BHL link: this entry starts at [page 318](https://www.biodiversitylibrary.org/item/103861#page/328/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 318](https://www.biodiversitylibrary.org/page/33266625) of TL-2 Suppl.
 III.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

-Calvi, Giovanni (1715-1766), Italian botanist, born at Cremona, professor of botany and medicine at the University of Pisa. (*Calvi*).
+Calvi, Giovanni (1715-1766), Italian botanist, born at Cremona, professor of botany and medicine at the University of Pisa.
+**Abbreviated name**: *Calvi*

 #### Herbarium and types